ApayRus/keyboard-tutorial/tutorial/keyboard1.md

 At any step I write minimal possible parts of code, with description about what it does, and where to add or remove it.
 This is to save place on the screen, and keep your attention (to not distract you with a large old code fragments).
 So even if you copy/paste code [^copypaste], you should do that consciously.
 But if you faced some problems while working with pieces of code, you can always find the full code version of a chapter on the GitHub by a link at the end of the chapter.

 Write your questions here in comments, I read them all.

-### Contribute to Open Source

-The tutorial and the app are open source [^opensource].
-That means you can improve them (with me), or clone and use for your purposes.
-E.g. you can take this project and build upon it a real keyboard trainer for any language you are interested in.

-I am sorry for grammar and spelling mistakes.
-I am not a native English speaker, so I would be happy to receive text improvements.

-If you are a user of the app and want to expand it with additional keyboard layouts (languages) or app features -- share your ideas with me.

-If you are a programmer -- pull requests are welcomed.

 ### Tools